• Target level of study

 Agricultural Development, Environment, and Food Economics

-This program is designed for students who wish to acquire training through research, mainly focused on economic analysis but also including some courses in management and economic sociology.
+The Agricultural Development, Environment, and Food Economics program is designed for students who wish to acquire research-based training, mainly focused on economic analysis, while also incorporating complementary courses in management sciences and economic sociology.

 See the full page for this route